hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 	For instructions, see the [Scale-out Swift](/helion/openstack/services/object/overview/scale-out-swift/) document.

-- Install DNS as a service (DNSaaS) (Optional).

-	Our managed DNS service, based on the OpenStack Designate project, is engineered to help you create, publish, and manage your DNS zones and records securely and efficiently to either a public or private DNS server network.

-	For installation instructions, see [DNSaaS Installation and Configuration](/helion/openstack/install/dnsaas/).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>